- CAA launched flying programme on Monday 2 October to bring 110,000 people back to the UK in response to Monarch Airlines administration

 The Civil Aviation Authority's flying programme completed 32 flights during its 11th day of operation on Thursday, returning a further 4,625 people to the UK.

 The flying programme continues to operate smoothly, and so far we have flown 98 per cent of passengers on the day of their original departure.

-On Tuesday 10 October, day nine of the flying programme, the CAA plans to operate 29 flights, potentially bringing over 5,500 people back to the UK.
-The numbers of passengers actually returning each day is reducing as passengers choose not to travel or make their own arrangements.
+On Friday 13 October, day 12 of the flying programme, the CAA plans to operate 29 flights, for over 3,900 people planning to return to the UK.

 Flying Programme Analysis